Ted's Hiking World The Wave (Coyote Buttes North)

 *

-Heading down House Rock Road
+Heading down House Rock Valley Road

 At the Wire Pass Trailhead, several other parties are preparing their own equipment.
 This must be the right time for me to get started!
 Of course, it is likely that not all of those folk are headed for The Wave, because other fun places are accessed from here as well.

-It looks like a good day to go walking The cows must be kept in
+It looks like a good day to go walking

-The trail leads eastward down Coyote Wash toward Wire Pass and Buckskin Gulch; but I turn right at the sign indicating that I must have permission to be here.
+The trail leads eastward down Coyote Wash toward Wire Pass and Buckskin Gulch, but I turn right at the sign indicating that I must have permission to be here.

-The dry wash provides easier walking than the trail My permit is in order
+The dry wash provides easier walking than the trail

-Paintbrush I am catching up
+I am catching up

 Along with the permit, BLM provides a first-rate brochure featuring driving directions, a map, and GPS coordinates and color photographs of key trail points.
 Unfortunately, I seem to have lost mine already; it must have fallen out of my pocket when I doffed my outer sweatshirt.
 Bummer.
 Having researched the trek extensively, however, I continue undaunted, relying on reassuring footprints to show the way.